lucasaec/greenjobs/README.md

 #Credits
 Uses the [Underscore](http://underscore.js.org) library.
 ```
-Josephine Garces is the original writer functions.
+The functions within the JavaScript file were written by Josephine Garces .
 ```